-Opportunistic Infections in HIV
+Opportunistic Infections in HIVSkip to the navigation

 Opportunistic infections and diseases occur in people whose immune systems have been weakened.
 They usually do not occur in people who have healthy immune systems.
 When the immune system is weakened by a disease such as HIV infection, opportunistic diseases may cause serious, even life-threatening, illnesses.